MarcelMYSchmitt/matomo_docker_k8s/README.md

 ## Security

-We consider between 'Traffic'  and 'runnable Non-Root Images'.
-Traffic means if we just have some kind of namespace or network isolation done via docker networks, network policies or Service Mesh Configurations.
+We distinguish among 'Traffic'  and 'runnable Non-Root Images'.

 ### Traffic